-Those who struggle against Western central bank gold price suppression policy are up against nearly all the money and power in the world.
+Those who struggle against the Western central bank gold price suppression policy are up against nearly all the money and power in the world.
 But they have justice on their side, which favors the continued ascent of man.

-Africa can help force the gold issue into the open and thereby advance the ideals of democratic, transparent, and limited government, of fair dealing among nations, of individual liberty, self-determination, and the brotherhood of man, which, in the end, are what gold as money has always been about.
+Africa can help force the gold issue into the open and thereby advance the ideals of democratic, transparent, and limited government, fair dealing among nations, individual liberty, self-determination, and the brotherhood of man, which, in the end, are what gold as money has always been about.

 You have the resources – not only gold but oil, other minerals, agricultural production, and vast human talent if you can ever fully educate and protect the health of your people.
 While the colonial powers are still operating, they no longer can shoot you or put you in prison for wanting to be yourselves in your own country.
 You are free if you will be free.
 You need only some patriotism and courage.

 Are they within you still, as they were within you during your independence movements in the last century?
 Look for them in your past.
-Look for them in America's own past.
+Look for them in America's past.
 They are still there.
 You can find them again.